hellocoop/wordpress/HOWTO.md

 #### `hello-login-alter-request`

-Hooks directly into client before requests are sent to the OpenID Server.
+Hooks directly into client before requests are sent to the Hellō Wallet.

 Provides 2 arguments: the request array being sent to the server, and the operation currently being executed by this plugin.